Access glossary about dams

 1) Filled out the registration form at the help center with personal data (full

-name, ID, social security number, date of birth, full
+name, ID, social safety number, date of birth, full

 e-mail, telephone and bank details) and bank details: bank, bank number, branch